This is an updated and easier to read version of an infographic article written by BillionDollarGraphics.com that no longer exists.

 Here’s the process I used when I struggled with a recently infographic.

-- Who? – I was targeting business owners with planning a website.
+- Who? – I was targeting business owners with planning a website to increase their lead generation activity.

 - Why ?
-They knew nothing about seo, backlinks or what their competitors are doing.
+They knew nothing about SEO, how to write website copy, backlinks or what their competitors are doing.

 - What?
 The message I was trying to communicate was “more referring domains = more organic traffic”.